Selside Pike: Corpse Road

 The Corpse Road was originally used to carry the dead of Mardale to the nearest churchyard for burial.
 The route crosses into Swindale and then traverses further high ground to reach the village of Shap.
 The last such journey was made by John Holme of Brackenhow on 17 June 1736, by which time the right of burial had been granted to the tiny Holy Trinity church in Mardale Green.
 When, by 1936, the plans to raise Haweswater and submerge Mardale Green were finalised, the 100 or so burials made at Holy Trinity were disinterred and reburied at Shap.

 Summit

 The summit has a large stone cairn while all around is grass.
 The view of the Lakeland fells is confined to the head of Mardale, but Haweswater, Shap and the Pennines present a fine open prospect.

 Ascents

 Selside Pike can be climbed from Mardale via the Corpse road and High Blake Dodd.
 The same means of ascent can also be gained from Swindale, or the track up Mosedale can be used.
 There is no access for non-residents' cars to the last mile and a half (1.5 mile) of the Swindale road.

+Panorama

+The following Wanwrights are visible from the summit on a clear day: